EFTEC/MiniLang/README.md

 * object $caller Indicates the object with the callbacks
 * array $dict Dictionary with initial values
 * array $specialCom Special commands. it calls a function of the caller.
-* array $areaName It marks special areas that could be called as "<namearea> somevalue" *null|object $serviceClass A service class.
+* array $areaName It marks special areas that could be called as "<namearea> somevalue."
+*null|object $serviceClass A service class.
 By default, it uses the $caller.

 ### reset()

-It reset the previous definitions but the variables, service and areas
+It reset the previous definitions but the variables, service and areas.

 ### setCaller(&$caller)